jo-pol/MAE-gf/Marian's-patterns.md

 ### Lace lintje
 ![lees lintje][pic-ll]
 A few years ago I designed this small bookmark.
 The name is a pun upon the dutch word for "read" "lees", which is pronounced the same as "lace".
-"Lintje" means "ribbon".
+"Lintje" means "ribbon". <br>
 Clearly, this pattern as such can not be made with Groundforge, however, there is a close by.
 Please note: play only with the stitches of the rose-unit.
 The plaits, specified with `ctctctct` or `ctctctctc`, should stay plaits.
 > [Lace lintje][LLLL]
 <p><br>